harness/developer-hub/release-notes/service-reliability-management.md

 ### Fixed issues

-- Pagerduty events were not being deleted after the deletion of a project or organization.
+- PagerDuty events were not being deleted after the deletion of a project or organization.
 (SRM-15263)

    This issue has been resolved.
 Deleting a project or organization no longer leaves behind orphaned Pagerduty events.